 The application is composed of 9 primary sections, listed here.
-Our webinar today will give you an overview of each section, which the guidelines cover in greater detail.
-We can also address some questions during our Q&A time at the end of this webinar, so feel free to submit those as you think of them.
+Our webinar today will give you an overview of each section, which the guidelines and template cover in greater detail.
+We can also address some questions during our Q&A time at the end of this webinar, so feel free to submit those as you think of them in the Q&A box.